-- Check the categories you want to monitor and/or block.
+- 7. Check the categories you want to monitor and/or block.
 You can select individual categories or block/monitor all categories. - Monitor: Web pages are supplied to the user.
 Each access is recorded and can be viewed using the reporting system or the Real-Time Monitor.
 Click Monitor All to monitor all categories. - Block: Web traffic is blocked for this ACL.
-Click Block All to block all categories. - 8.
-Click OK to save the new ACL.
+Click Block All to block all categories.